kevin-mizu/domloggerpp/README.md

 - `alert`: Triggers an alert badge on the extension icon based on specific conditions.
     + `match` & `!match`: Additional regular expressions that the sink parameters must respect to or avoid, respectively, in order to trigger the alert.
     + `notification`: If set to `true`, a notification popup will appear when all conditions are satisfied.

+Since version `1.0.4`, it is now possible to use the `exec:` regex directive, which allows you to generate a regex from JavaScript execution.
+For instance: `exec:return document.location.pathname`.

 *For more detailed examples and insights, please refer to the [examples](./examples/) folder.*